"Exploration of Canada I, Discoverers"

 (The last set was issued in 1989

-These stamps printed in a sheet of 50
+These stamps were printed in sheet of 50

 Some stamps were printed 2 times in the row, other 3 times.

 Artist Frederick Hagan of Newmarket, Ontario, painted the four images.

 Through landscape, maps and other cultural objects, these stamps present a variety of

 moods, characters and experiences rather than a literal approach to the subjects.